Where should I travel? How to choose a destination

 Favorite activities I’d recommend

 How important is food to you?
-Your answer to this question will also affect how you choose a destination.
+Your answer to this question will also help you choose the right destination.
 If it’s important, make sure your budget accommodates high-end restaurants.
-On the other hand, if you enjoy exploring food that the locals eat, choose a place with a rich tradition of street food.
+On the other hand, if you enjoy exploring food that the locals eat, choose a place with a rich tradition of street food, like Hong Kong, Singapore or Thailand.

 If food is just a matter of sustenance for you, you can choose a destination that is not particularly highly regarded for its food.
 Or you could rent an apartment and cook your own quick meals to save money.
 Or choose a hotel with an all-inclusive or half-board deal and eat from the buffet.